Hallmark Events of the Catholic Church in the East Bay

 July 27, 2012 – Bishop Cordileone is named Archbishop of San Francisco.

-October 4, 2012-Present - Archbishop Alexander J. Brunett, retired archbishop of Seattle, serves as apostolic administrator of the diocese until a new bishop is in place.
+October 4, 2012-May 24, 2013 - Archbishop Alexander J. Brunett, retired archbishop of Seattle, serves as apostolic administrator of the diocese.

 May 3, 2013 - Pope Francis announces Reverend Michael C. Barber, SJ will be the next Bishop of Oakland.

 May 25, 2013 - Reverend Michael C. Barber, SJ, is ordained to the episcopate and installed as the Fifth Bishop of Oakland.